-- Provide a learning outcomes assessment plan for the major program: - O State the learning goals of the major (and associated learning objectives, if applicable): What knowledge, skills, and/or values should students attain who graduate with this major?
+• Provide a learning outcomes assessment plan for the major program:

+- State the learning goals of the major and associated learning outcomes: What knowledge, skills, and/or values should students attain who graduate with this major?
 Goals should be broad goals, not detailed ones; a list of 3 to 11 goals is recommended.
-If the program has multiple Specializations / Sub-plans, multiple lists of goals may be presented if Specialization/Sub-Plan learning goals are different from, or in addition to, program learning goals.
-(Learning goals for current majors are posted here https://oaa.osu.edu/sites/default/files/uploads/irp/assessment/2017/2017_UndergraduateLearningOutcomes.pdf) - o Indicate the methods that will be used to assess whether the learning goals (and learning objectives) are being met: How will you determine whether or not students are attaining the knowledge and skills being taught?
-(See Appendix 9 for examples of direct and indirect assessment measures for programs.) - O Align an evaluation method with each learning goal (and learning objective) students should achieve: Which methods match up with which goals?
-A method may match up with multiple goals. - O Specify the criteria that will be used to evaluate successful student learning: What are the measurements for success (e.g., 95% graduation rate, 80% placement rate within field in 5 years, 90% licensure rate)? - Provide a timeline over which the assessment plan will be implemented.
+If the program has multiple Specializations / Sub-plans, multiple lists of goals may be presented if Specialization/Sub-Plan learning goals are different from, or in addition to, program learning goals. - o Indicate the methods that will be used to assess whether the learning outcomes are being met: How will you determine whether or not students are attaining the knowledge and skills being taught?
+(See Appendix 9 for examples of direct and indirect assessment measures for programs.) - O Align an evaluation method with each learning outcome that students should achieve: Which methods match up with which learning outcome(s)?
+A method may match up with multiple learning outcomes. - O Specify the criteria that will be used to evaluate successful student learning: What are the measurements for success (e.g. 85% of students achieve an "excellent" on the rubric used in the program's capstone course or 90% of students achieve an "excellent" on the rubric used for dissertation defense)? - One of the most common pitfalls of assessment plan will be implemented.
 One of the most common pitfalls of assessment is making the process too complicated (Walvoord, Assessment Clear and Simple, 2nd ed, 2010).
 A four-year plan can be both reasonable and yield meaningful results. - O Describe how outcomes information will be used to improve student learning and program effectiveness: How could the data you propose to collect (or have collected) over time be useful for improving the program in the future?
-Who will examine the data, when, and how will decisions be made based on the data collected? - For help and resources in developing or refining your plan, contact the ASC Curriculum and Assessment Services and visit asceas.osu.edu/assessment/majors-program-assessment.
-Also please consult IX.A.2 Excerpts from the 2009 Reporting Guide for Assessment (OAA) below.
+Who will examine the data, when, and how will decisions be made based on the data collected? - For help and resources in developing or refining your plan, contact the ASC Curriculum and Assessment Services and visit asccas.osu.edu/assessment/majors-program-assessment.